-- React to the student only as far as is necessary for you to establish whether or not you need to refer the matter, but do not interrogate for full details - Do not ask leading questions; "Did he/she....?"
-Such questions can invalidate evidence. - Do ask open "TED" questions; Tell explain describe - Do not criticise the perpetrator; the student may have affection for him/her - Do not ask the student to repeat it all for another member of staff - Explain what you have to do next and who you must talk to
+- React to the pupil only as far as is necessary for you to establish whether or not you need to refer the matter, but do not interrogate for full details - Do not ask leading questions; "Did he/she....?"
+Such questions can invalidate evidence. - Do ask open "TED" questions; Tell Explain Describe - Do not criticise the perpetrator; the pupil may have affection for him/her - Do not ask the pupil to repeat it all for another member of staff - Explain what you have to do next and who you must talk to